“It Costs Too Much” Top Things People Stopped Buying Due To Rampant Inflation

 Photo Credit: Anna_Pustynnikova via Shutterstock.com.

 The breakfast staple costs too much for most families.
-Parents who at one point could feed their kids cereal for two bucks a week now pay over $7 a box, and with shrinkflation, it doesn’t even last the week.
+Parents who used to feed their kids cereal for two bucks a week now pay over $7 a box, and with shrinkflation, it doesn’t even last the week.

 exterior of a large, pretty grey house